CameronBrooks11/monospace-web-jekyll-theme/README.md

 A minimal Jekyll theme that automatically vendors CSS/JS from [monospace-web-theme](https://npmjs.com/package/monospace-web-theme).

-> add some sample content and run `bundle exec jekyll serve`

 ## Installation

 Add this line to your Jekyll site's `Gemfile`: